 Our solutions include real-time bidding and Orders.
 Real-time bidding, or RTB, allows sellers' inventory to be sold in an auction to buyers that compete in a real-time auction to purchase sellers' advertising inventory.
 Our Orders solution allows sellers to connect directly with buyers to execute direct sales of advertising inventory.
-The digital advertising market generally, and RTB specifically, continue to experience growth.
+The digital advertising market continues to experience growth.
 In December 2016, International Data Corporation, or IDC, estimated RTB was a \$10.7 billion global market in 2016 that will increase to \$20.9 billion by 2020, and Orders was a \$6.7 billion global market in 2016 that will grow to \$51.8 billion by 2020.
 The compound annual growth rate for these market opportunities is 43% on a combined basis.
 Another important trend in the digital advertising industry is the expansion of automated buying and selling of advertising through new channels, including mobile, which has market growth rates exceeding those of the desktop channel and is a critical area of operational focus for us.
 According to IDC estimates, mobile advertising (excluding search advertising) was a \$30.7 billion global market in 2016 that is expected to increase to \$100.5 billion by 2020, a compound annual growth rate of 35%.

 The growth of automated buying and selling of advertising is also expanding into new geographic markets, and in some markets the rate of adoption of automated digital advertising is greater than in the United States.
-Our advertising spend in international markets, based upon seller location, represented approximately 37% and 39% of total advertising spend during the three months ended March 31, 2017 and 2016, respectively.
+Our advertising spend in international markets, based upon seller location, represented approximately 35% and 40% of total advertising spend during the six months ended June 30, 2017 and 2016, respectively.
 We will continue our efforts to expand our international business.
+Refer to the "Non-GAAP Financial Measures and Operational Performance Measures" section for further details.